DyfanJones/noctua/cran-comments.md

 ## Submission
-This release contains a couple of bug fixes and feature.
+This release contains a couple of bug fixes and features.

 ## Test environments
 * local OS X install, 4.2.0